Transferring Learning Trajectories of Neural Networks: Experiments

 \section{Experiments}

 In this section, we empirically evaluate how learning transfer works on standard vision datasets.
 First, we compare our proposed methods ({\bf GMT}, {\bf FGMT}) and two baselines ({\bf Naive}, {\bf Oracle}), which are explained below, under the following two scenarios: (1) transferring learning trajectories starting from randomly initialized parameters and (2) transferring learning trajectories starting from pre-trained parameters (Section~\ref{section:experiments:learning transfer}).
 Next, we evaluate how efficiently the transferred parameters can be trained in their subsequent training.
 (Section~\ref{section:experiments:acceleration}).
-Finally, we investigate the loss landscape properties of the transferred parameters from a viewpoint of mode connectivity (Section~\ref{section:experiments:mode connectivity}).
-The details on the datasets, NN architectures and training settings used in our experiments are provided in Appendix.
+Finally, we investigate what properties the transferred parameters inherit from the target initializations from viewpoints of loss landscape and generalization (Section~\ref{section:what is being inherited}).
+The details on experimental settings are provided in Appendix~\ref{appendix:details on experiments}.

 \paragraph{Baselines.}